Blog

 What changes today on phosra.com

-Every place the website previously said “PCSS v1.0 ratified” now reads “PCSS v1.0 · public review.”
+Every place the website previously claimed the spec was ratified now reads “OCSS · Draft 4 · pre-release.”
 Spec links that used to gate behind a Charter cohort signup now point at the real public repository.
 The conformance, contributor, and capability docs live in version control where anyone can read them, propose changes, or fork them.

 What comes next